Data Acquisition and Documentation

 Roles and Responsibilities

 Project PIs and co-PIs will be responsible for coordinating all data management.
 All project staff involved with data in the Atlas will be informed of and agree to protocols of the data management plan.
 Co-PIs will periodically audit the project to determine if the data are being managed properly.
 The data management plan will be reviewed annually and updated as needed by project investigators.
-PIs Johnson and Host will be responsible for ensuring that the plan for data storage, preservation, sharing, and public access of the data are implemented.
+The project investigators will be responsible for ensuring that the plan for data storage, preservation, sharing, and public access of the data are implemented.
 No data will be transferred to a data archive or made available for public release until metadata have been created and evaluated.